 Cooking the Garlic Pork in the Oven

 This recipe also works really well with chicken and beef.
-Using the same measurements I substituted the pork in this recipe for ribeye steak with a great marble and some fatty chicken thighs.
+Using the same measurements I substituted the pork in this recipe for ribeye steak with a great marble.
+I also did the same with some fatty chicken thighs.
 The results were really great and tasty.
 The chicken tasted closest to the pork but the beef was equally delicious.

 Aunty Rita's Guyanese Garlic Pork